mrchrisster/pitrex/README.md

 # Disclaimer #

-Most of this code hosted here is written by Malban and you can find more info [here](http://vide.malban.de)
+The code and release is based on Malban's June 15, 2021 release.
+Most of this code hosted here is written by Malban and you can find more info (and possibly more up to date versions) [here](http://vide.malban.de)

 # Current Changelog #

-The code and release is based on Malban's June 15, 2021 release.
+  - Added Random Vectrex Game Menu
+  - Added Star Wars (AAE) menu
+  - Changed layout of Menu
+  - Omitted Music Player, Video Player and Vectrex Speedy

 # Setting up Pitrex Development environment under WSL #

 Malban works with a VM image to compile Pitrex.
 You can watch his setup tutorial [here](http://vide.malban.de/pitrex/pitrex-baremetal-quick-start-unfinished)